NOTA Board

 One random personal fact about me is: I have water skied 23 miles in the Lake of the Ozarks

-My OT specialty or what I love about the OT profession is: Neuro & Telerehab
+My OT specialty or what I love about the OT profession isI love all things neuro focused!
+I was previously a spinal cord injury therapist for 10 years.

 Vice President of Pediatrics - Emmilie Kosiba, MOT, OTR/L

-My OT speciality or what I love about the OT profession is
+My OT specialty or what I love about the OT profession isI love working with pediatrics, primarily with vision and/or community integration!

-My favorite leisure occupation is: Hiking
+My favorite leisure occupation is: Being active outside in all four seasons and reading.

 Vice President of Rural Health & Community Services - Justin Young, OTD, OTR/L

-Contact: [email protected]Where I work as an Occupational Therapist
+Where I work as an Occupational Therapist

 My favorite leisure occupation is